MediaArea/MediaConch/_documentation/HowToUse.md

 User note: When creating a value, do not include any associated strings (e.g., "pixels").

-###Invalid Text

-Invalid text allows a user to provide a value in the event that there is not enough context for a pass/fail assert.

 ###Free Text mode

 In addition to the Editor, policies may also be edited in Free Text mode.
 Free Text uses the XML Path Language, or XPath.
 An example of a MediaConch XPath expression in Free Text mode includes the following: